khemmyrick/Improved-Django-Project/README.md

 4. Check that models are using appropriate fields for the type of data they store.
 If not, correct them and create migrations to handle the data.
 [X]
 5. Check that forms are using the correct fields and validation.
 If not, fix.
 [X]
 6. Use coverage.py to check the code coverage amount.
 Write tests to increase test coverage to at least 75%.
 [X]
+7. Check for PEP8 compliance.
+[X]

 ## Extra Steps
 - Increase test coverage to 90% or above.
 [X]
+	- Coverage is at 92%.
 - Decrease combined query time on all views to 60ms or less.
 [X]
 - Add migrations to correct existing data when data types change.
 [X]
 - Add custom form validators.
 [X]